 In 2007, I moved to Baltimore to join up with some old friends as a part of the internationally recognized artists collective, Wham City.
 My interactive play-in-a-box-for-an-audience-of-no-one, One Pair was included in the Wham City Box Set, which was released at the Whitney Museum of American Art.
 Wham City’s They Should All Be Destroyed (A Jurassic Park Play), which I directed, was cited by Rolling Stone as one of the reasons Baltimore had the “Best Scene in the Country” that year (2008?) and toured the East Coast twice to sold out houses.
 That same year, Baltimore’s City Paper called DIY Theatre the city’s “Best Trend”, saying: “[Baltimore’s DIY theater scene] is perhaps best exemplified by overlapping theater factions of Wham City…and Missoula Oblongata…the productions are big, bold, and unendingly impressive.”

-I have led performance workshops at Southern Illinois University, Hampshire College, the Eugene O’Neill Theater Center, Dartmouth College, Evergreen State College, and at plenty of other spots, too.
-My projects have been finalists for grants from the MAP fund and Creative Capital.
-I’m a two-time recipient of the Leeway Art & Change grant, and of the Puffin Foundation grant.
+I have led performance workshops at Southern Illinois University, Hampshire College, the Eugene O’Neill Theater Center, Dartmouth College, Evergreen State College, and a million other places that escape me as I type this.

 "A visionary with a knack for creating experiences that transcend the norm." -Geekadelphia

 It kind of feels weird to ask people to throw me money to support my work.
 But we live under global capitalism, so literally everything feels weird!